 A business coach well-versed in diversity training can assist company leaders in mending toxic work culture and make the environment more inclusive.
 They have a special opportunity to shed a light on harmful workplace bias and favoritism and to help organizations change these behaviors.
+Knowing how to facilitate a discussion on diversity is essential for this process.
 The first step is to have open discussions and call out injustices.

 The tips below focus on planned discussions, but these techniques also apply to unexpected situations and will help businesses continue to have progressive conversations when needed.
-Here are 10 practices to get through difficult conversations peacefully and mindfully.
+Here are 10 practices for understanding how to lead a diversity discussion in your workplace.